 The Howk, Caldbeck

-Take a 10-minute walk along the river from the villageof Caldbeck, and you’ll enter a tranquil world within a limestone gorge.
+Take a 10-minute walk along the river from the village of Caldbeck and you’ll enter a tranquil world within a limestone gorge.
 It’s here you’ll find The Howk, an impressive waterfall surrounded by lots of greenery in the summer, including rare ferns.
-However, you may prefer to visit in the colder months, when the vegetation has died back and allows for a more uninterrupted view of the water.
+However, you may prefer to visit in the colder months when the vegetation is forced back and allows for a more uninterrupted view of the water.

 Downstream from The Howk, and along the riverside walk, is the remains of an old bobbin mill, which once had the largest water wheel in England.
-In the village you can also find the graves of infamous local hunter, John Peel, and the legendary Beauty of Buttermere!
+In the village, you can also find the graves of the infamous local hunter, John Peel, and the legendary Beauty of Buttermere!

 View cottages in Caldbeck.